wamp-proto/wamp-proto/spec/advanced.md

 In addition to the *basic features* defined in the first part of this document, RPCs and PubSub calls can offer *advanced features*.

 *Advanced features* need to be announced by the peer which implements them.
+There is no "negotiation" involved when the client and the router announce their features.
+Features announced by one peer do not need to match with features announced by the other peer.

+**Applications that depend on advanced features for security/reliability reasons are responsible for verifying their availability on both the client and router**.
+Client implementations should provide a means to return the `WELCOME.Details.roles` dictionary back to the application.
+The application can then make the determination whether or not it's willing to proceed with the capabilities offered by the client and router.

 *Example: An Endpoint implementing the roles of Publisher and Subscriber and implementing some advanced features on the Publisher.*